jncraton/oop-battle/readme.md

 OOP Battle
 ==========

-This project is a Pokemon battle simulator demonstrating OOP principles.
+A Pokemon battle simulator demonstrating OOP principles.

+## Learning Outcomes

+After completing this lab, learners will be able to:

+1. Model inheritance and polymorphism using classes and subclasses
+2. Implement method overriding and specialized behavior in child classes
+3. Apply conditional logic to modify interactions between object types
+4. Use automated tests to verify object-oriented design and behavior

+## Overview

 There are two base classes with several children as shown in the following UML diagram:

 ![UML](uml.svg)

+## Tasks

 The current implementation is incomplete.
 You should extend it to include the following: